AY2425S2-CS2113-T11b-3/tp/docs/DeveloperGuide.md

 #### Implementation

-The `sortAppointmentByImportance` method is responsible for sorting all appointments in the appointment list.
+The `sortByImportance` method is responsible for sorting all appointments in the appointment list.
 The implementation follows these steps:

 1. Validation and Logging: The method first checks if the apptList is empty.
 If it is, a warning message is logged,